FlipThatPancake/FlipThatPancake/README.md

-- 👋 Hi, I’m @FlipThatPancake
+- 👋 Hi, I’m @CodingMan
-- 👀 I’m interested in writing, teaching.
+- 👀 I’m interested in writing, teaching, and coding (obviously).
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and JS.
-- 💞️ I’m looking to collaborate on a web app for learners of English.
+- 💞️ I’m looking to collaborate on any project to gain experience.
 - 📫 How to reach me -> add comment anywhere on my profile

 <!---